The third studio album from

 tompin' on Spiders So by thessssossss

-Stompin' on Spiders' stripped-back acoustic Blues/Rock style is individual as it is unique, blending the traditional ethos of Blues music with a very modern edge.
-“It’s the new tradition" is how a BBC music journalist enthusiastically described the live and recorded offerings from Stompin' on Spiders; "a radical mix of stripped-back blues and roots inspired by international world events".
-The "new tradition" inspired by Stompin' on Spiders, is now embraced by a growing army of "spider stompers" around the globe.
+Stompin' on Spiders' stripped-back acoustic Blues/Rock style, blends the traditional ethos of Blues music with a very modern edge.
+“It’s the new tradition" is how a BBC music journalist enthusiastically described the live and recorded offerings from Stompin' on Spiders; "a radical mix of stripped-back blues and acoustic rock inspired by international world events".
+The "new tradition" inspired by Stompin' on Spiders, is enjoyed by "spider stompers" all around the globe.